sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 programming.
 This means that, in theory:

     - it would reduce the amount of code you need to write
-    - reduce the complexity of your code y by dividing it into small, reasonably independent and re-usable components, that talk to each other using only well-defined interfaces
+    - reduce the complexity of your code by dividing it into small, reasonably independent and re-usable components, that talk to each other using only well-defined interfaces
     - Improvement of productivity by using easily adaptable pre-defined